For Immediate Release: June 30, 2022

 Washington D.C.—Today, the Supreme Court ruled that the Biden Administration was lawful in its initial termination of the “Remain in Mexico” program, thus allowing for the Administration to finally end the cruel and inhumane policy.

 The “Remain in Mexico” policy has imposed irreversible harm on migrant communities.
-During the Trump Administration, there were at least of violent attacks against people returned to Mexico, including murder, torture, and assault.
-Under Biden, the program has any safer and has continued to block asylum seekers from accessing legal counsel or obtaining a fair chance at asylum.
+During the Trump Administration, there were at least 1,544 reported cases of violent attacks against people returned to Mexico, including murder, torture, and assault.
+Under Biden, the program has not been any safer and has continued to block asylum seekers from accessing legal counsel or obtaining a fair chance at asylum.

 ##